The Most Important Formula in Klipfolio

 Groupby Function

-Here, we’re looking at the States (B:B) that have Delayed Orders (F:F), and totalling the value (E:E) of these delayed orders.
+Here, you’re looking at the states (B:B) that have Delayed Orders (F:F), and totalling the value (E:E) of these delayed orders.

-The LOOKUP function takes a list of values (First Parameter), looks for matches in a 2nd list of values (Second Parameter), and, where there is a match, returns a corresponding data set (Third Parameter).
-The reason LOOKUP is used here is that of the 20 States on the X Axis, only 9 have Delayed Orders.
-We therefore use LOOKUP to align the numerical data from the Series with the correct State on the X Axis.
+The LOOKUP function takes a list of values (first parameter), looks for matches in a second list of values (second parameter), and, where there’s a match, returns a corresponding data set (third parameter).
+In the example, of the 20 states on the X axis, only nine have Delayed Orders.
+LOOKUP aligns the numerical data from the series with the correct state on the X axis.

 X Axis